albeorla/reddit-miner/conductor/tracks/verify_ci_20251222/plan.md

 ## Phase 1: Branch and PR Setup
 - [x] Task: Create a new feature branch and push a trivial change. <!-- id: p1t1 --> ff754ce
-- [ ] Task: Use `gh pr create` to open a Pull Request and trigger the CI workflow. <!-- id: p1t2 -->
+- [x] Task: Use `gh pr create` to open a Pull Request and trigger the CI workflow. <!-- id: p1t2 --> 29aac73
 - [ ] Task: Conductor - User Manual Verification 'Branch and PR Setup' (Protocol in workflow.md)

 ## Phase 2: Workflow Monitoring and Verification